Sirte

-As the birthplace of Muammar Gaddafi, Sirte was favoured by the Gaddafi government.
-The city was the final major stronghold of Gaddafi loyalists in the civil war and Gaddafi was killed there by rebel forces on 20 October 2011.
+Contrary to popular belief, Sirte was not Muammar Gaddafi's birthplace.
+Gaddafi's birthplace was in a village 20 km south of Sirte, which is called Qasr Abu Hadi.
+The inhabitants of this village were farmers.
+Just a few significant people from the Gaddafi tribe, of whom some were born in Sirte, were appointed to government roles during the time of the Libyan Arab Jamahiriya until the NATO-led invasion of Libya in 2011.
+Sirte was favoured by the Gaddafi government.
+The city was the final major stronghold of Gaddafi loyalists in the civil war and Gaddafi was killed there by rebel forces on 20 October 2011 after sustaining major injury caused by French Air Force Bombs discharged as part of the NATO intervention.
 During the battle, Sirte was left almost completely in ruins, with many buildings destroyed or damaged.
 Six months after the civil war, almost 60,000 inhabitants, more than 70 percent of the pre-war population, had returned.

 History

 Early history

 Sirte is built near the site of the ancient Phoenician city of Macomedes-Euphranta, which was an important link on the road along the Mediterranean Sea littoral.
 It is the last confirmed place where the Punic language was spoken, in the 5th century CE.
 The region had no recognized administrative centre and was infested for centuries by bandits.
 In Classical times, the coast was "proverbially dangerous to shipping", called "inhospita Syrtis" in Virgil's Aeneid.

 John Milton's Paradise Lost Book 2 lines 939-940 speaks of "a boggy Syrtis, neither sea/Nor good dry land".

 The medieval city of Surt was located some 55 km east of the present-day city, at a site now known as al-Mudayna or Madina Sultan.
 After the Umayyad conquest of North Africa, Berbers from the Butr confederation settled in Surt, and around the middle of the 8th century they converted to Ibadi Islam along with the surrounding region.
 A mosque was probably built at Surt during this period, although no authors mention a mosque in Surt until the 11th century.
 The most detailed early description of the city was written by Ibn Hawqal, who passed through Surt in 947 on his way to al-Mahdiyyah (which was then the capital of the Fatimid Caliphate).
 Ibn Hawqal described Surt as being "a bow-shot away from the sea, built on hard, sandy ground with strong walls of mud and brick".
 He described it as inhabited by Berbers, who stored rainwater in cisterns and were engaged in various forms of agriculture and livestock herding.
 They grew dates, grapes, and other fruits, and kept goats and camels.
 Another local industry was alum mining, which was exported.
 According to Ibn Hawqal, Surt at this point was wealthier than nearby Ajdabiya.